marcin-chwedczuk/_blog/_posts/2016-10-31-using-tomcat-8.5-with-eclipse-neon.md

 We will create simple Spring MVC application to check if everything is working.
 Let's start by creating new Maven project (New Project -> Maven Project and check Create simple project):
 ![Tomcat Welcome screen](assets/images/2016-10-31/6_mvn.png)
-Don't forget to select WAR as packagin method.
+Don't forget to select WAR as packaging method.

 Open your POM file in XML editor and add following lines to it:
 {% highlight xml %}